Charles A. Gilman

 Charlie is an Adjunct Professor at the University of Virginia School of Law teaching courses in securities litigation and SEC enforcement.
 He is a member of the Court-Appointed Mediation Panels of the United States District Courts for the Southern and Eastern Districts of New York, and is a Complex and Commercial Panel Arbitrator of the American Arbitration Association.
 He is pre-approved defense counsel on D&O liability insurance policies issued by the largest writer of such insurance, and is counsel to London market syndicates that write professional liability insurance for the world's largest law firms.
-Charlie is a frequent panelist and regularly teaches continuing legal education programs in securities litigation, legal malpractice, professional responsibility, and the attorney-client privilege and work product doctrines.
+Charlie regularly teaches continuing legal education programs in securities litigation, legal malpractice, professional responsibility, and the attorney-client privilege and work product doctrines.
 He is a Life Fellow of the American Bar Foundation, and a Life Member of the Dean's Council of the University of Virginia School of Law.